microsoft/Data-Science-For-Beginners/3-Data-Visualization/R/13-meaningful-vizualizations/README.md

 ## Color

-You saw in the 'Florida gun violence' chart above how color can provide an additional layer of meaning to charts, especially ones not designed using libraries such as Matplotlib and Seaborn which come with various vetted color libraries and palettes.
+You saw in the 'Florida gun violence' chart above how color can provide an additional layer of meaning to charts, especially ones not designed using libraries such as ggplot2 and RColorBrewer which come with various vetted color libraries and palettes.
 If you are making a chart by hand, do a little study of [color theory](https://colormatters.com/color-and-design/basic-color-theory)

 > ✅ Be aware, when designing charts, that accessibility is an important aspect of visualization.
 Some of your users might be color blind - does your chart display well for users with visual impairments?